Gregg Olsen: Critical Assessment

-Olsen has received awards and acclaim for his writing.
-The Deep Dark: Disaster and Redemption in America's Richest Silver Mine was selected as Idaho Book of the Year in 2006 by the Idaho Libraries Association and was a finalist for a Spur Award for best contemporary historical nonfiction book by the Western Writers of America.
+Olsen has also received acclaim for his writing in the true crime and crime fiction genres.
+The Deep Dark: Disaster and Redemption in America's Richest Silver Mine was selected as Idaho Book of the Year in 2006 by the Idaho Libraries Association.
+It was also a finalist for a Spur Award for best contemporary historical nonfiction book by the Western Writers of America.
 In 2007, The Deep Dark was also selected by Boise State University as its first-year read for incoming freshmen.
-Starvation Heights was selected by Washington State Library and the Washington Secretary of State for its annual Everybody Reads literary program for books that contribute to the culture of the state.
+The Washington State Library selected Olsen's Young Adult crime novel, Envy, to represent the state at the National Book Festival in Washington, D.C.
+Starvation Heights was selected by the Washington State Library and the Washington Secretary of State for its annual Everybody Reads literary program for books that contribute to the culture of the state.
+In 2018, The Boy She Left Behind was a finalist for the International Thriller Writers Thriller Award for best young adult novel.
+In 2025, The Amish Wife was a nominee for the Best Fact Crime Edgar Award given by the Mystery Writers of America.
+The following year, 2026, Out of the Woods was nominated in the same category.
+Judges for the annual national CrimeCon convention selected Out of the Woods as a finalist for the Clue Award in May 2026.